 Healthcare systems are at a crossroads.
 Today, managing chronic conditions is one of the most important areas of medical care.
 Healthcare systems need to be reimagined around a new understanding of wellness that shifts the focus from intermittent acute care to long-term relationships between providers and people.

 Innovation is a discipline.
-In the Strategic Innovation for Community Health programme (also known as STICH), you will build the skills needed to conceptualise, design, and implement new approaches to ‘systems thinking’ for addressing the challenges of chronic care.
+In the Strategic Innovation for Community Health programme, you will build the skills needed to conceptualise, design, and implement new approaches to ‘systems thinking’ for addressing the challenges of chronic care.
 Offered in partnership with Johnson & Johnson Corporate Citizen Trust, the programme includes sessions with leading INSEAD faculty on the latest theory and best practices in innovation, patient experience and behaviour, change management, and healthcare service design.

 We tackle the chronic care challenge by applying simple, powerful conceptual models to case studies from around the world.
 You will build knowledge of key aspects of chronic care alongside innovation skills that will help you apply it to your work.